danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Demo-Article.md

 SystemNotification has a multi-platform demo app that show how to use the library on multiple platforms.

 The demo app can be explored from the [GitHub repository][GitHub].
-It's a SwiftUI app that runs on both macOS, iOS, and iPadOS.
+It's a SwiftUI app that runs on macOS, iOS & iPadOS.